Umami Pot

 • Recipe card

-What is Japanese Pickled Whole Cucumbers?
+What are Japanese Pickled Whole Cucumbers?

 Japanese Pickled Whole Cucumbers (Asazuke)